Janine McCarthy, MPH

 Science Policy Program Manager

-Janine McCarthy, MPH, is the science policy program manager for the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, conducts clinical research, and encourages higher standards for ethics and effectiveness in research and medical training.
+Janine McCarthy, MPH, is the science policy program manager at the Physicians Committee for Responsible Medicine, a nonprofit organization of physicians and advocates dedicated to promoting preventive medicine, conducting clinical research, and advancing ethical and effective practices in research and medical training.

-Ms. McCarthy received her master’s in public health from the University of Albany, SUNY, and her bachelor’s degree in human development and nutrition from the University of Rhode Island.
-Prior to joining the Physicians Committee, Ms. McCarthy worked at the New York State Department of Health in the Center for Community Health and the Center for Environmental Health.
+With a strong foundation in public health and a passion for innovative science, Ms. McCarthy is committed to driving systemic change that prioritizes human health and the replacement of animal-based research.
+Before joining the Physicians Committee, she worked at the New York State Department of Health in both the Center for Community Health and the Center for Environmental Health.

 Read more about Ms. McCarthy’s latest work: